AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 ---
-title: Payment Services as payment method
+title: Payment Services as a payment method
-description: Learn how to use the GraphQL API mutation for the Payment Services solution.
+description: Learn how to use the GraphQL API mutations for the Payment Services solution.
 keywords:
   - GraphQL
   - Payments
 ---

-# Payment services as payment method
+# Payment services as a payment method

 Payment Services for Adobe Commerce and Magento Open Source is your turnkey self-service solution, including sandbox testing and a simple setup, for providing robust and secure payment processing for your Commerce websites.